Module Catalogues

 The main aims of the module are:

-• To develop students' understanding of the theoretical bases for the teaching of pronunciation, listening and speaking skills in the EFL classroom through the investigation and analysis of spoken discourse and the processes of learning and teaching oral skills.
+•To develop students' understanding of the theoretical bases for the teaching of pronunciation, listening, speaking, reading and writing skills in the EFL classroom through the investigation of spoken and written discourse, and the processes of learning and teaching oral/written skills.

-• To explore key issues in the teaching of pronunciation, listening and speaking skills, including the kinds of problems encountered by L2 learners and the types of skills and strategies involved in listening and speaking.
+•To explore key issues in the teaching of language skills, including the kinds of problems encountered by L2 learners and the types of skills and strategies involved in listening, speaking, reading and writing.

 Learning outcomes